DHTMLX/docs-suite/docs/tabbar/api/tabbar_getwidget_method.md

 @signature: getWidget(): any;

 @returns:
-The widget attached to Tabbar.
+An object with the widget attached to Tabbar.

 @example:
 tabbar.getWidget();